jeev20/OpenAI-Streamlit-WebApp/readme.md

 ### Acknowledgments

-* Thanks to folks at Streamlit and OpenAI
+Thanks to folks at Streamlit and OpenAI.

 ChatGPT does improve troubleshooting and helps me be a better developer and I do like having access to this superpower.
 Thank you Streamlit for making it so easy to run such demos.